NDRE vs NDVI: What’s the difference?

 At Aerobotics we make use of the Micasense RedEdge-M sensors on our drones.
 These multispectral sensors function as “eyes” on the drone and can pick up light that our human eyes cannot respond to.

-At Aerobotics, we’re able to detect stress in orchards at an early stage in orchards by using wavelengths on our cameras that are more sensitive to chlorophyll content than the human eye.
-These wavelengths we then use to calculate vegetation indices and present it to our clients in a way that is visually more attractive and easier to understand.
+We’re able to detect stress in orchards at an early stage in orchards by using wavelengths on our cameras that are more sensitive to chlorophyll content than the human eye.
+These wavelengths we then use to calculate vegetation indices and present them to our growers in a way that is visually more attractive and easier to understand.

 The cameras that we attach to drones are able to respond to: